Without loss of generality: reduces to one goal under variables permutations.

 (n m : ℕ) (h : m ≤ n) (this : p n m) ⊢ p m n

-is used to give a name to the introduced
+wlog supports different calling conventions.
+The name h is used to give a name to the introduced

 case hypothesis.
-If the name is avoided, the default will be case
+If the name is avoided, the default will be case.

 (1) wlog : p xs0 using [xs0, …, xsn]

-invariance goals (case : p xsi) (this : g xs0) ⊢ g xsi
+invariance goals (case : p xsi) (this : g xs0) ⊢ g xsi.

 (2) wlog : p xs0 := r using xs0

-is a proof of the shape p xs0 ∨ ⋯ ∨ p xsi
+The expression r is a proof of the shape p xs0 ∨ ⋯ ∨ p xsi, it is also used to compute the

 variable permutations.